-After HP PC Hardware Diagnostics Windows is installed, follow these steps to access it from HP Support Assistant.
+After HP PC Hardware Diagnostics Windows is installed, follow these steps to access it from HP Support Assistant:

-1. Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.

-Select the guestion mark icon in the taskbar.
+- 1. Complete one of the following tasks: - Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app. - Select the question mark icon in the taskbar. - Select Fixes & Diagnostics.

-- 2. Select Fixes & Diagnostics. - 3.
-Select Run hardware diagnostics, and then select Launch. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the on-screen instructions. - NOTE: To stop a diagnostic test, select Cancel.
+- 3. Select Run hardware diagnostics, and then select Launch. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the on-screen instructions. - NOTE: To stop a diagnostic test, select Cancel.